caltechlibrary/newt/newt.1.md

 The "model" is used to manage your data models.
 It is interactive like "config".

-The "generate" will run the Newt Generator to create the SQL, PostgREST configuration and Mustache templates.
+The "generate" will run the Newt Generator to create the SQL, PostgREST configuration and Handlebars templates.
 It'll also update the Newt YAML file's routes and templates properties as needed for the generated content.

 The "run" action will run Newt's router, template engine and PostgREST for testing and development.
 This allows you to quick run and stop the services from one command.

 If a Newt YAML filename isn't supplied when you invoke **newt** the application will look in the current directory for a file with the directory's name and ".yaml" extension and if that is not found it'll look for "app.yaml".

 If you are working in the root of a Git repository when you run "config" you will